downtown1251/389Rfall18/week/3/writeup/README.md

         * Always logout of accounts when done using a computer.
 Some browsers will remain logged into accounts even after closing the browser.
         * Consider using Multi-factor authentication (more information listed below).
+        * Create password requirements from above recommendations for employee company accounts.

     * Password Manager:
         * A password manager generates and stores random, long, and unique passwords for a variety of accounts.